-- 8. Promote an ethical culture for all WSSA members.
+8. Promote an ethical culture for all WSSA members.
 The WSSA always expects all of its members to conduct themselves ethically and to encourage and support that behavior in their fellow members.
-Members exercise integrity in scientific research activities and in the reporting of the results. - 9.
-Relation of professionals to the public.
-Members shall not knowingly permit the publication of reports or other documents for any unsound or illegitimate undertaking. - 10.
-Respect fellow WSSA members.
-Members shall freely give credit for work done by others to whom the credit is due and shall refrain from plagiarism in oral and written communication, and not knowingly accept credit rightfully due another person. - 11.
-Reporting alleged violations.
+Members exercise integrity in scientific research activities and in the reporting of the results.

+9. Relation of professionals to the public.
+Members shall not knowingly permit the publication of reports or other documents for any unsound or illegitimate undertaking.

+10. Respect fellow WSSA members.
+Members shall freely give credit for work done by others to whom the credit is due and shall refrain from plagiarism in oral and written communication, and not knowingly accept credit rightfully due another person.

+11. Reporting alleged violations.
 Violation of the WSSA Code of Ethics and Conduct may subject a member to disciplinary action up to and including membership revocation.
-At the annual conference, when "Safe WSSA" members become aware of a complaint, they will seek out the alleged victim(s) and offender(s) separately and gather facts.
-Immediate response at the conference may range from warning a harasser to cease his or her behavior immediately, to ending a speaker's talk early if the speaker uses inappropriate language or images, to requiring a harasser to leave the conference immediately with no refund, to banning a harasser from future events "either indefinitely or for a certain time period."
+At the annual conference, when Safe WSSA members (see 5.9.2) become aware of a complaint, they will bring it to the attention of the President and Executive Secretary, who will then seek out the alleged victim(s) and alleged offender(s) separately and gather facts.
+If an offense has been deemed to have occurred, immediate response at the conference may range from warning an offender to cease his or her behavior immediately, to ending a speaker's talk early if the speaker uses inappropriate language or images, to requiring an offender to leave the conference immediately with no refund, to banning an offender from future events "either indefinitely or for a certain time period."
 Law enforcement may be engaged if circumstances require.